rossanx/akfs/docs/journal.md

 So, if the first 32 IDT entries were occupied by the exceptions stuff, the next free entry is 32.
 So, IRQ0 will fire the loading of IDT entry
-32. Our IDT entries for the HARDWARE INTERRUPTS will be:
+32. Our IDT entries for the HARDWARE INTERRUPTS will be the following:

       Entry 32 - IRQ0  - CLOCK
       Entry 33 - IRQ1  - KEYBOARD
       Entry 36 - IRQ4  - SERIAL PORT
       Entry 43 - IRQ11 - ETHERNET NEWORK CARD

-Be patient, we are almost coding.
+Be patient, we are almost coding!!

 We decided to put our IDT at block 0x0-0x7ff.
-Each IDT entry occupies 8 bytes and has the following
+Each IDT entry is 8 bytes long and has the following structure:
-structure:

        - OFFSET - bits 0-15 (16 bits)
        - SELECTOR - it's 0x8 in kalimera - chooses 2nd GDT entry (16 bits)